 Another thing that should be avoided to promote a restful night of sleep is alcohol.
 Alcohol before bed increases symptoms of sleep apnea, snoring, and irregular sleep patterns.

 Now on to the good stuff, what sleep aids are beneficial to sleep?
 There are several supplements that can relax you and help you fall asleep including: glycine, magnesium, L-theanine, and lavender.
 Chief among these supplements however is melatonin.

 Melatonin is a hormone that encourages sleep in our body.
 It is a rather useful supplement that has proven affects.
-In one study, it was found that 2 mgs of melatonin before bed leads to a better quality of sleep during the night and a feeling of being well rested and more energized in the morning.
+Studies have found that melatonin before bed leads to a better quality of sleep during the night and a feeling of being well rested and more energized in the morning.
 Melatonin can also help you fall asleep faster.

 In most places’ melatonin is an over the counter drug, that can be acquired at nearly any store/supermarket.

 Perfect Your Sleep Environment